xinychen/transdim/README.md

 --------------

 - Best algebraic structure for data imputation.
-- The context of urban transportation (e.g., biases).
+- The context of urban transportation.
 - Data noise avoidance.
 - Competitive imputation and prediction performance.
 - Capable of various missing data scenarios.